elunna/nerfhack-changelog/README.md

 * Allow wishing (^W) for monsters in wizmode (Un)
 * Changed #debugfuzzer command to just #fuzz
 * Allow wishing for specific spell beings
-* Show wizmode timeouts for sick, rabid, withering, and most other afflictions
+* Show wizmode timeouts for sick, rabid, withering, and other afflictions in the enlightenment menu

 ## ITEM CHANGES

-* **Items that are 'lost'** from the players inventory will no longer be un-identified.

-* Levels of erosion on an object can affect its price (Evil).
+* Levels of erosion on an item can affect its price (Evil).
 * orcish equipment usually generates rusty and/or corroded
 * dwarvish items sometimes spawn as fixed.
 * Towels cannot be worn over the eyes - blindfolds now must be relied upon for blinding.
 * Wet towels provide 100% protection from poison gas when worn.
-* Scrolls, rings, and wands have a variety of new appearences (Un/Slice)
+* Scrolls, rings, and wands have a variety of new appearances (Un/Slice)
+* Having really low intelligence (under 6 INT) prevents you from reading most things (from EvilHack).

 ### Price Identification Nerf
-This change destroys price identification and aligns most potions, scrolls, wands, and rings to the same price (SLEX).
+This change destroys price identification and conforms most potions, scrolls, wands, and rings to the same price (SLEX).

 * All rings cost $200
 * All potions cost $200